 To take this Desktop Environment for a spin on openSUSE, install instructions here form the openSUSE Wiki

 The MATE Desktop is another excellent lightweight yet attractive classic desktop experience for openSUSE users.
 It has a bit of a Mac OS X feel to it for those that prefer that look.
-The key hear is, it is lightweight and will work extremely well on older hardware.
+The key hear is, it is it feels efficient and will work extremely well on older hardware.

 For more information, you can check MATE Desktop official web page.

 This desktop environment works very well with openSUSE and if you would like to try this instead of KDE or Gnome, install it using these instructions.
 Pay attention to the version number.
-I recommend you install the latest version of openSUSE 42.1 and therefore install the build of MATE from the 42.1 section of instructions.
+I recommend you install the latest version of openSUSE Leap and therefore install the build of MATE from the Leap section of instructions.

 There are a lot of really great Desktops that many enjoy using.
 I currently only have experience with the aforementioned two.
 Xfce is another one that all the kids are talking about.
 I haven’t spent much time with it so I can’t really say anything useful about it.